-This week is Aro Week (20-26 February 2022), and we’re taking the opportunity to debunk some myths around aromanticism and raise awareness about what it means to be aro.
+This Aro Week (19th-25th February 2023), we’re taking the opportunity to debunk some myths around aromanticism and raise awareness about what it means to be aro.

 What does aro mean?